Custom Fields Overview

 When adding a new field using the button shown at the bottom of the image above, you will be prompted to give your field a name.
 This should be short and concise, it should not be a full sentence.
 If this field will be used on an intake form, you can always change the label of the field to be a full sentence on that form.

 Once you have created custom fields, you will view them on the Details page for a matter (or contact, depending on which type of field you have created).
-You will click the Edit button, shown near the bottom right in the image below, to populate data into that field for a particular matter.
+You will click the Edit button, pencil icon shown near the top left in the image below, to populate data into that field for a particular matter.

 You can also use any of your custom fields on a custom form, as shown below.
 When editing a form, you can use the blue button to create custom fields on the fly from within the form editor.
 Any fields that you create while editing a form will also show up in the Custom Field Settings page as well as on the matter Details page.